 Disney Tomorrowland Movie Review | Safe for Kids? #Tomorrowland Is Disney’s newest live action film ok for children?
-Full parent review, no spoilers!
+Full parent review, honest parents guide to the new George Clooney film. no spoilers!

 Disney Tomorrowland Movie Review | Safe for Kids?

 What is it about the mysterious plot and the headline actors that has you gripped into seeing this summer blockbuster?
-We are diving into the Tomorrowland movie review, and DEFINITELY talking about that PG rating.
-Is Tomorrowland safe for your kids to see this summer?
+We are diving into the Tomorrowland movie review for parents including the visuals, the story, and DEFINITELY breaking down that PG age rating for children.
+Is Disney’s Tomorrowland movie safe for kids to see this summer?

 When you combine the minds of the man behind The Incredibles and the man behind Lost, you know that the plot is going to be stellar.
 Having mystery on their side for the marketing of this movie, it definitely has the audience wondering about this Hollywood secret.
 To compare without giving the big picture away, it for me was like Wall-e meets Back to the Future meets Men in Black.

 A land of utopia called Tomorrowland, separate from Earth, calls forth “special” people to come and join.
 But the Tomorrowland project goes wrong.
 And with the inevitable end of the world at the door, time is running out.
 Frank Walker (George Clooney) and Casey must save the world from David (Hugh Laurie).

 Is Tomorrowland ok for children to see?
 Is Tomorrowland kid-friendly?
 Or is that PG age rating questionable for kids?
 Disney’s Tomorrowland movie is rated PG for “sequences of sci-fi action violence and peril, thematic elements, and language.”

 Ok, parents.
 Listen up.
 I would definitely take that PG rating into consideration before bringing your littles into this film.
 There’s suspense.
 There’s violence.
 And there’s even a couple of swear words.